Stocks rebound on Wall Street as S&P 500 nears record again

 Congress has also offered unprecedented amounts of aid, though it’s hit a seeming impasse in negotiations to re-up its assistance.

-All that support has investors willing to look a few months or a year into the future, when a vaccine for the new coronavirus will hopefully help the economy get back to normal.
-More importantly for stock prices, the hope is that corporate profits will also rebound from their current coronavirus-caused hole.
+All that support has investors willing to look a few months or a year into the future, when a vaccine for the new coronavirus will hopefully be available and helping the economy get back to normal.
+More importantly for stock prices, the expectation is that corporate profits will also rebound from their current coronavirus-caused hole.

-Wall Street’s gains on Wednesday were widespread, with more than 80% of the stocks in the S&P 500 higher.
+Wall Street’s gains on Wednesday were widespread, with two-thirds of the stocks in the S&P 500 higher.

 Technology stocks were among the biggest forces prodding the market higher.
 It’s a return to form for them, following a mini-stumble in recent days.